Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 This is because we can make use of a Bauble loop.
 Much like the historic looping of two SDTs to generate storm we can do the same thing here.
-With the BW example, Post Doomsday you use the GP to draw LED.
-Play and use LED dumping BW into the Graveyard.
-Now instead of sending BW to the bottom of your deck when you crack it to draw IU, don't target anything.
-Draw IU and cast it drawing LED, LED, CB.
-You should have U floating from the first LED which you now use to cast CB.
-Cast the LEDs and crack them for BBB, RRR.
-Now you can use the new CB to send BW to the bottom of your deck to draw it and cast it with the LED mana up.
+With the BW example:

+Doomsday has resolved, Storm = 1
+Stack [LED, IU, LED, LED, CB]
+Cast GP paying 2 life (2) draw [LED], -
+Cast LED (3) and crack for UUU
+Activate CB drawing IU
+Cast IU (4) drawing [LED, LED, CB]
+Use the final LED mana to cast CB (5)
+Cast LED (6), LED (7) and crack for BBB RRR
+Crack CB targeting BW, draw BW
+Cast BW (8) targeting ToA for 9 storm.

 Simple enough right?